Abstract

 server-addr &optional request => string

 Returns the IP address (as a string) where the request came in.
 Note that this is not necessarily the IP address of the machine TBNL is running on.
-(This corresponds to the environment variableSERVER_ADDR
+(This corresponds to the environment variableSERVER_ADDRin CGI scripts.)
+This function doesn't necessarily return a meaningful value unless you use the mod_lisp front-end.

 [Function]